 I still remember the day I was at an atheist group talking to a man who I’ll call Fred.
-He claimed Christian have only began denouncing abortion in the last century.
+He claimed Christians have only begun denouncing abortion in the last century.
 When I said it was something Christianity has always been against, he said that I was ignorant of history.
-I decided to do some fact checking.
+I decided to do some fact-checking.
 I Googled “Christian writings on abortion.”
 One of the first documents which came up was the Didache, a Christian writing from the first century.
 It said quite plainly, “do not murder a child by abortion or kill a newborn infant.”
 (Didache, 2) It seemed clear that from very early on, Christianity had texts supporting an anti-abortion sentiment.

 “The critical feature of these horrific events is that all people were exterminated.
 Whenever entire communities were massacred, we can be sure that pregnant mothers-to-be and their unborn children were among the victims.
 Moreover, there are no stated exemptions for this specific segment of the population.”

 What they seem to be pointing out is that the Bible explicitly contradicts the pro-life position.

 The point of this article then is to answer two questions.
 First, it will discuss whether the conquest of Canaan contradicts the pro-life position.
 Second, it will investigate whether the conquest supports the pro-abortion position.
 The answer to both questions will be no. For that reason, the Canaanite conquest does not justify abortion.
 To begin, I must first lay out what exactly the pro-life position is.

 Francis J. Beckwith puts the pro-life position in a succinct form: